 - Offering tutorials, discount codes, and recommendations to help customers make a more confident purchase

 With proactive customer service, you can set customer expectations, create more opportunities for positive customer interactions, and increase your brand’s conversion rate.
 All without requiring your shoppers to put forth the effort of reaching out to you.

 Below, we’ll share a few strategies for proactive customer service that will support a happier customer base and, in turn, long-term sales.
-But first

 What is proactive customer service?